The Impact of Childhood Obesity on Bone, Joint, and Muscle Health

 In children diagnosed with obesity, it can be more challenging to appropriately position and secure the ball of the femur bone without complications.

-Children diagnosed as overweight or obese have a higher risk of complications related to this procedure, including infection, delayed bone healing, failure of fixation, and recurrence of Blount's disease.
+Children diagnosed as overweight or obese have a higher risk of complications related to these procedures, including infection, delayed bone healing, failure of fixation, and recurrence of Blount's disease.

 Fractures and Related Complications